 During Remembrance Day, the British Commonwealth countries remember those who came before, and those who came after, and all who have given in their nation’s service.
 John McCrae’s poem “In Flanders Fields” is a common accompaniment at ceremonies, where the wearing of poppies is customary (on the left lapel, or as close to the heart as possible).
 The poppies are sold as a means of support by organizations like the Royal British Legion, Royal Canadian Legion, et. al.

 A number of European countries know November 11th as Armistice Day.

-Americans celebrate it as Veteran’s Day, which differs from other countries around the world in that it honors military service generally, instead of focusing on those who gave their lives (Memorial Day in the USA).
-We hope our readers have a meaningful day this Monday at the commemorative event of their choice.
+Americans celebrate it as Veteran’s Day, which differs from other countries around the world in that it honors military service generally, instead of focusing only on those who gave their lives.
+That purpose happens earlier in the year for Americans, on Memorial Day.

 After a decade and more of non-stop conflict, these days have taken on a far more personal meaning to a new global generation of current and former military personnel.